jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (c) incapacity:
   (d) dishonest or misleading behaviour:
   (e) a breach of the code of conduct.
-(3) A complaint—
+(3) A complaint must—
-  (a) must be made in writing; and
+  (a) be made in writing; and
-  (b) must specify the ground or grounds that form the basis of the complaint; and (c) must state whether or not the complainant has made attempts to resolve the complaint using the immigration adviser's (or former licensed immigration adviser's) own complaints procedure, and the outcome (if any) of that process; and
+  (b) include the name and contact details of the complainant; and (c) state the subject matter of the complaint; and (d) include any appropriate documentation held by, or available to, the complainant; and (e) state whether or not the complainant has made attempts to resolve the complaint using the immigration adviser’s (or former licensed immigration adviser’s) own complaints procedure, and the outcome (if any) of that process.
-  (d) must be accompanied by copies of any supporting documentation; and (e) may not be made anonymously.

 ### 45 Procedure on receipt of complaint by Registrar
 (1) On receiving a complaint concerning a licensed immigration adviser or former licensed immigration adviser, the Registrar may—